Language: EN

 What are and how to use constants in C#

-Constants are used to avoid repetition of literal values in the code and improve its clarity and readability.
+Constants are used to avoid the repetition of literal values in the code and improve its clarity and readability.

 Syntax of constants